nicolasventer/tmp_cmd_runners/client/README.md

 bun --hot index.html
 ```

-Bun will serve the app locally and enable hot reloading.
+Bun serves the app locally with hot reload.

 ## Build

-The source currently includes Bun build examples:
+Example Bun build command:

 ```bash
 bun build --outdir ./out index.html
 ```

-## Features
+## UI Features

 - Add and remove runner panels
 - Drag and resize panels with GridStack
+- Run commands with the `Run` button or `Ctrl+Enter`
-- Run commands and stream output live
+- Stream output live from the backend
 - Stop running commands
-- Save the current dashboard state
-- Load a previously saved dashboard state
-- Rename saved dashboard state files
-- Refresh the saved-state list from the server
+- Pause the displayed output while a process keeps running
+- Resume back to the live stream after pausing
-- Auto-scroll output while following the latest log lines
+- Auto-scroll while following the latest output
-- Manually jump back to the bottom when reviewing older output
+- Jump back to the bottom after scrolling up
+- Maximize output into a modal view and close it with `Escape`
-- Open a Monaco editor panel to define an output transform function
+- Open a Monaco editor panel for output transforms

+## Saved State Workflow

+The header controls manage server-backed JSON state files:

+- `new`: work with an unsaved dashboard
+- `Refresh`: reload the available saved files
+- `Load`: replace the current dashboard with the selected saved state
+- `Save`: create or overwrite a saved state file
+- `Rename`: rename the selected saved file
+- `Delete`: remove the selected saved file
+- `Clear`: when `new` is selected, clear all current runners

+Each saved state stores:

+- the runners currently on the page
+- each runner's command text
+- each runner's transform source
+- each runner's transform enabled flag
+- each runner's GridStack layout (`x`, `y`, `w`, `h`)

+Saved states do not restore live output or restart running processes.

 ## Transform Function